datacamp-content-public/courses-m23-summer-prep-programming/chapter3.md

 Explore Python documentation [](https://docs.python.org/3/tutorial/datastructures.html) for more lists methods and experiment with some of them!

 `@instructions`
 1) Create a list called myList with the following six items: 76, 92.3, “hello”, True, 4, 76.
-Do it with both append and with concatenation, one item at a time.
+Do it with both append and with concatenation.

 2) With this created list, write Python statements to do the following:

 1. Append “apple” and 76 to the list.
 2. Insert the value “cat” at position 3.
 3. Insert the value 99 at the start of the list.
-4. Find the index of “hello”.
+4. Find and print the index of “hello”.
-5. Count the number of 76s in the list.
+5. Count and print the number of 76s in the list.
 6. Remove the first occurrence of 76 from the list.
 7. Remove True from the list using pop and index.
+8. Print the final list

 `@hint`